rusini/manool/README.md

 * First-class value bindings involve compile-time evaluation, and similarly you can use handful syntactic sugar to specify constant values, e.g.: `F64["1.1"]$`, `D128["1.10"]$`, `Sqrt[F64[2]]$`.

-* You can write the whole program unit in some domain-specific language instead of standard MANOOL; just replace `(extern "...")` at program-unit level (see complete examples below) with the reference to a different module.
+* You can write the whole program unit in some domain-specific language instead of standard MANOOL; just replace `{extern "..."}` at program-unit level (see complete examples below) with the reference to a different module.

 * On the other hand, macro bindings have limited scope (like any other kind of bindings):